Student Clubs

 Graduate Planning Student Association (GPSA)

 The Graduate Planning Student Association (GPSA) is a graduate student organization based out of the Masters of City Regional Planning Department.
 We are a registered student organization under the University's Associated Students Inc. and the American Planning Association (APA).
-The purpose of the GPSA is to explore, promote, and support academic understanding, professional development, and the overall advancement of the field of city and regional planning.
+The GPSA aims to explore, promote, and support academic understanding, professional development, and the overall advancement of city and regional planning.

 Construction Management Clubs